stackbit-projects/pictureact-62a0f/content/pages/posts/photography.md

 ---
 title: Femme au regard vide
-subtitle: A intresting tale about Photography and me
 excerpt: >-
   Photography is the science, art and practice of creating durable images by recording light or other electromagnetic radiation, either electronically by